-The Australian retail industry continues to be affected by macro-economic and political events during the 2015 financial year.
-Consumer confidence remains relatively subdued and has had an impact on the financial performance of the Group.
+The Australian retail industry continued to be affected by macro-economic and political events during the 2016 financial year.
+Consumer confidence remained relatively subdued and this has had an impact on the financial performance of the Group.
 Despite the prevalence of these conditions, the Group, excluding Rivers was profitable.

-Revenue for the full year ended 30 June 2015 was \$791.5 million, 15.5% higher than the prior year.
-Overall, comparable store sales growth was 5.3%.
+Revenue for the full year ended 30 June 2016 was \$826.2 million, 4.4% higher than the prior year.
+Overall, comparable store sales growth was 4.4%.
 Sales growth continued to be achieved from new stores in Australia (including Rivers' stores) and abroad.
-The Group's online sales grew 64% to \$51.2 million, or 6.5% of total revenue for the year ended 30 June 2015.
-The Group delivered Earnings Before Interest, Taxation, Depreciation and Amortisation (EBITDA) of \$20.3 million, compared with EBITDA for the prior year of \$39.2 million.
-The net loss for the year was \$4.5 million, compared with a net profit of \$12.5 million reported for the prior year.
-A reconciliation of EBITDA to statutory profit before income tax is included in note 3 of the financial statements.
+The Group's online sales grew 42.2% to \$72.8 million, or 8.8% of total revenue for the year ended 30 June 2016.
+The Group delivered Underlying Earnings Before Interest, Taxation, Depreciation, Amortisation and Impairment (Underlying EBITDA) of \$25.0 million, compared with Underlying EBITDA for the prior year of \$20.3 million.
+A reconciliation of Underlying EBITDA to statutory loss before income tax is included in note 3 of the financial statements.
+Net loss after tax for the year was \$2.2 million, compared with a net loss after tax of \$4.5 million reported for the prior year.

-Online revenue growth during the year has been enhanced by "click & collect", the uptake of City Chic online sales in the USA, as well as an uplift in performance of Rivers' online store.
-Email valid customers grew to 4.4 million and this has continued to deliver good results in customer engagement during the year.
+Online revenue growth during the year has been enhanced by "click & collect", focused digital marketing strategies and the uptake of City Chic online sales in the USA and UK, as well as an uplift in performance of Rivers' online store.
+Email valid customers grew to 5.2 million and this has continued to deliver good results in customer engagement during the year.
 Email campaign responses increased as more sophisticated customer segmentation was developed, and response rates continued to be well above industry averages.

 The ongoing transformation of the Group's supply chain to a design and direct sourcing model continued to derive benefits, especially through achieving lower markdowns as well as better cost prices.
-There has been an ongoing shift to directly sourced product - 89% at 30 June 2015, compared with 84% at 30 June 2014.
-These initiatives have helped to protect gross margins against the strengthening of the US dollar.
+The Group continues to source product directly - 89.0% at 30 June 2016 (2015: 89.0%).
+These initiatives have helped to protect gross margins against the weakening of the Australian dollar.

-Depreciation and impairment expense for the year was \$21.0 million, 1% higher than the prior year.
-The depreciation expense for the year was \$20.8 million, down from \$21.3 million in the prior year.
-This includes store asset impairment expense of \$0.7 million (2014: impairment write-back of \$0.4 million), representing an increase in impairment of store assets.
+Depreciation, amortisation and impairment expense for the year was \$21.5 million, 2.1% higher than the prior year.
+The depreciation and amortisation expense for the year was \$20.8 million, up from \$20.4 million in the prior year.
+This excludes store asset impairment expense of \$0.6 million (2015: \$0.7 million), representing an increase in impairment of store assets.